discord-net/Discord.Net/docs/guides/concepts/logging.md

 ### Usage in Commands

-Discord.Net's [CommandService] also provides a log event, identical in signature to other log events.
+Discord.Net's [CommandService] also provides a @Discord.Commands.CommandService.Log
+event, identical in signature to other log events.

 Data logged through this event is typically coupled with a [CommandException], where information about the command's context